 Because No One Wants To Be Disliked

-Life has an abundance of unspoken rules which we follow as people on Earth.
+Life has plenty of unspoken rules we all follow as members of society.
 These are things that keep society running like a well-oiled machine … although some would disagree.
-These simple acts of common courtesy will help you be less of a literal piece of trash and more of a functional member of society.
-And if you think any of these is too much to ask … well, you better take a good look in the mirror.
+These simple acts of common courtesy will help you not be a trash person.
+And if you think any of these is too much to ask … you might want to take a good look in the mirror.

 1. Pay Attention To Who You’re With